Incapacity Planning

 1. You and your spouse get in a serious accident that incapacitates both of you?

-3. How about if you’re engaged to be married and would prefer your fiancé, rather than your parents, make medical decisions on your behalf?
+3. You plan to be married and would prefer your fiancé, rather than your parents, make medical decisions on your behalf?

 4. Or if you’d prefer that your estranged father have no say in your treatment decisions?